szabgab/code-maven.rs/README.md

 ## Local development

+Install [pre-commit](https://pre-commit.com/) and run `pre-commit install` to configure it for this repo.

 * In the `demo` folder we have the files of a web site.
 * In the `demo_site` folder we have the generated version of the demo site.
 * Running the `tests.sh` will generated the demo site and compare it to the stored version.